cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 1️⃣: Roles

-*Roles define what permissions a group of agents has.
-You can create or edit roles to allow or restrict access across different areas of the helpdesk.*
+> 📌 *Why?* Roles define what permissions a group of agents has.
+You can create or edit roles to allow or restrict access across different areas of the helpdesk.

 1. Log in to the [Admin Control Panel](http://localhost/osTicket/scp/login.php) and click **Admin Panel** in the top-right corner.
 2. Go to **Admin Panel → Agents → Roles**.